 INDICATOR TARGET DATA SOURCE OBJECTIVE 1: Protect and enhance the natural environment of the National Park, including the natural beauty of the landscape and the range of habitats and species.
 Policies: SP4, SP5, SP6, SP7, DP8, SP9, DP13, SP15 Mitigation measures funded by developer contributions - New Forest National Park Authority (NFNPA) Planning applications refused on landscape grounds - NFNPA Planning permissions granted contrary to the Environment Agency advice on water quality Zero applications NFNPA, Environment Agency Condition of water courses Percentage of river length achieving water quality rating of 'good' or above (chemical and biological grading) Environment Agency Implementation of optional water efficiency use - NFNPA Planning applications refused on the basis of impacts on the coast Not to allow development that would have adverse impacts on the Park's coast NFNPA Change in areas and populations of biodiversity importance, including: (i) change in BAP priority habitats and species; and (ii) change in areas designated for their intrinsic environmental value including sites of international, national, regional or sub-regional significance.
-Hampshire Biodiversity Information Centre Monitor levels of windfall development within 400m of the New Forest Special Protection Area (SPA) and Special Area of Conservation (SAC) To ensure potential urban edge impacts of windfall development within 400m are mitigated NFNPA Provision of public open space In line with the Authority's Open Space Standards.
-No net loss of existing open space NFNPA

-OBJECTIVE 2: Conserve and enhance the cultural heritage and historic environment of the National Park, especially the wealth of individual characteristics that contribute to its local distinctiveness.

-Policies: DP2, SP16, SP17, DP18 Planning applications refused on the basis of impacts on the historic environment Not to allow development that would have adverse impacts on the Park's historic environment NFNPA Planning applications refused on design grounds Not to allow development that would be incompatible with the character of the area

-OBJECTIVE 3: Plan for the likely impacts of climate change on the special qualities of the New Forest.
+Net increase in areas of biodiversity importance Hampshire Biodiversity Information Centre Monitor levels of windfall development within 400m of the New Forest Special Protection Area (SPA) and Special Area of Conservation (SAC) To ensure potential urban edge impacts of windfall development within 400m are mitigated NFNPA Provision of public open space In line with the Authority's Open Space Standards.
+No net loss of existing open space NFNPA Work with neighbouring authorities to monitor changes in air quality - including ammonia To establish the trend of movement in critical levels of pollutants for the New Forest's Natura 2000 sites NFNPA, Natural England and neighbouring planning authorities and acid deposition - on the New Forest's Natura 2000 sites and work with partners on a strategic mitigation package if significant effects are likely to affect the integrity of sites.
+OBJECTIVE 2: Conserve and en of the National Park, especially t to its local distinctiveness.
+Policies: DP2, SP16, SP17, DP18 Planning applications refused on the basis of impacts on the historic environment Not to allow development that would have adverse impacts on the Park's historic environment NFNPA Planning applications refused on design grounds Not to allow development that would be incompatible with the character of the area NFNPA OBJECTIVE 3: Plan for the likely the New Forest. the special qualities of Policies: SP11, DP12, DP13, SP14 4 Level and type of renewable and low carbon energy schemes permitted Increase in numbers of applications permitted NFNPA Planning permissions granted contrary to the Environment Agency advice on flooding grounds Zero applications NFNPA; Environment Agency Areas subject to Air Quality Management Action Plans (Lyndhurst) Improvement in air quality levels in Lyndhurst - in line with Government's Air Quality Strategy Objectives New Forest District Council, Environment Agency OBJECTIVE 4: Strengthen the communities and the pride of lo sustainability of rural Policies: DP10, DP34, DP35, DP3 6, DP37, SP38, SP39, DP40, DF P41 Proportion of new employment development, dwellings, retail uses and community facilities in the four defined villages To ensure the four defined villages remain the focus for development NFNPA; Hampshire County Council Density of new dwellings completed Not to allow development that would be incompatible with the character of the area NFNPA; Hampshire County Council No. and size of replacement dwellings permitted / completed Not to allow development that would be incompatible with the character of the area NFNPA